It does not take rocket science to conclude that the global pandemic changed the marketing landscape, particularly consumers' online behavior.

 However, even a behemoth like Google is not immune from its devastating effects.
 For instance, experts project a five-percent dip in Google revenues.
 The search engine giant loosened its grip on the US digital market from 31.6% in 2019 to 29.4% in 2020.

-But what is the pay-per-click landscape for 2021?
+But what is the pay-per-click landscape?
 How will advertisers navigate this "new normal?"

 You may also like: Google Ads Benchmark